Welcome to Session 5 of 7 in your FREE eCourse, Beginner’s B.O.O.S.T.S. To Getting Found Online, valued at $97.

 - Your content, which should never be contradictory from one site to another.

-- Your visual appearance (colors, logos and fonts where possible), which should should match or complement the look and feel of your main website
+- Your visual appearance (colours, logos and fonts where possible), which should match or complement the look and feel of your main website

 - Your communication style.
 This may be less formal on Twitter and Facebook that it is on LinkedIn, yet you still need to be recognizable as YOU by your style and tone.